modelscope/evalscope/docs/en/user_guides/vlmevalkit_backend.md

       - If deploying with `vLLM` or `LMDeploy`, set to `model_id`;
       - If deploying with `Ollama`, set to `model_name`, and use the `ollama list` command to check.
     - `name`: Fixed value, must be `CustomAPIModel`.
-    - `api_base`: The URL for the OpenAI API, which is the URL for the Swift model service.
+    - `api_base`: The URL for the OpenAI API, which is the URL for the model service.
     - `key`: The OpenAI API key for the model API, default value is `EMPTY`.
     - `temperature`: Temperature coefficient for model inference; default value is `0.0`.
     - `img_size`: Image size for model inference; default value is `-1`, indicating the original size; set to other values, e.g., `224`, to resize the image to 224x224.